lasagna0/vscode-cloud/README.md

 Dump to load vscode server in Ubuntu Azure Server

 Hello there!
-With this repo, you can upload all necessary files to activate a vscode server with simple steps.
+With this repo, you will have a easy guide of how to setup a vscode server.

-This repo contains the following extensions and configs:
+This repo contains installation of the following extensions and configs:

 * Python